 When it was announced in November 1954 that the Philadelphia Athletics would move to Kansas City for the 1955 season, the stadium was quickly renovated and expanded, adding an upper deck atop the original stands, along with the scoreboard from Boston's defunct Braves Field.
 The ballpark was renamed Municipal Stadium.

-The arrival of the Athletics caused the Monarchs to leave the city, citing higher rents for the renovated field.
-The team relocated to Grand Rapids, Michigan, though they retained the name "Kansas City Monarchs".
+The arrival of the Athletics caused the Monarchs to leave the city after the 1955 season, citing higher rents for the renovated field.
+The team was sold and relocated to Grand Rapids, Michigan, though it retained the name "Kansas City Monarchs".

 The Kansas City Athletics moved to Oakland, California following the 1967 season, and the 1968 season marked the first time in 46 years that professional baseball was not played in Kansas City.
 The expansion Kansas City Royals occupied the stadium in 1969.

 After the Royals moved to the newly opened Royals Stadium in 1973, the city razed Municipal Stadium in 1976.
 Today, a community garden occupies part of the site where the park stood.
 The rest of the site is a vacant lot.
 A "Sam's Baseball Parking" sign can still be seen on a bridge over some railroad tracks near where Municipal Stadium once stood, and an historical marker was placed at the corner of 22nd and Brooklyn about 1997.